-I have also researched different shot types and analysed as to how they are used and their different effects on an audience.
-Shot types are a fundamental aspect in filmmaking and are largely responsible for how a film looks and thus enhancing its emotional effects on the audience.
-For example, a 'Point of View' (POV) shot can be used in films in order to place the audience into the point of view of a character, this helps to immerse viewers in the scene and make it feel more 'real' for the audience.
-As shown in my research, the work produced was a video that a group of members in our class made, which showed a variety of different shot types that are commonly used in film and media.
-The following are a list of the shot types we found, that I plan on using for our own single camera production: Close Up, Mid shots, Long Shot, Establishing, Panning, Zoom, Over the Shoulder and Point of View shots.
-An example we will use will be a point of view shot, which will enable our audience to feel as though they are in the scene and are one of the characters.
-After finding these different types of shots, I also looked at my favourite ones and stated how they are effective towards the audience:
+From UNIT 22, I have researched different shot types and analysed for how they are used and their different effects on an audience.
+Shot types are a fundamental aspect in filmmaking and are largely responsible for how a film looks and thus its emotional effects and responses on the audience, for example a 'Point of View' (POV) shot can be used in films in order to place the audience into the point of view of a character, this helps to immerse viewers into the scene and make it feel more 'real' for the audience.
+As shown in my UNIT 22 coursework, the work produced was a video that a group of members in our class made which showed a variety of different shot types which are commonly used in film and media.
+The following are a list of the shot types we found that I plan on using for our own single camera production: Close Up, Mid shots, Long Shot, Establishing, Panning, Zoom, Over the Shoulder and Point of View shots, for example we will use a point of view shot in order to make our audience feel as though they are in the scene and are one of the characters.
+After finding these different types of shots.
+I also looked at my favourite ones and stated how they are effective on the audience:

-The following are screenshots from my research into different shot types, which are commonly used in different types of productions and my favourite types of shots, the work can be found at the following web address: http://lpym1999.wix.com/btecmedia#!shot-types/yt8d9
+The following are screenshots from my research into shot types which are commonly used in different types of productions and my favourite types of shots, the work can be found at the following web address: http://lpym1999.wix.com/btecmedia#!shot-types/yt8d9